 - Jerneja Fridl (DARIAH-SI, ZRC SAZU)

-- Špela Arhar Holdt, PhD, Centre for language resources and technologies, University of Ljubljana
+- Špela Arhar Holdt, PhD, Faculty of Arts, University of Ljubljana

 - Assoc.
 Prof. Zoran Bosnić, Faculty of Computer Information Science, University of Ljubljana